q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 **Primary v1 inputs:**

 - **Nextdoor monitoring:** scheduled lane-specific scans for Illinois / Downers Grove-Naperville, Pennsylvania / Warrington-Bucks, and Pennsylvania / Franconia-Montgomery.
 Scans identify homeowner service requests, classify service category, check geography, dedupe prior posts, and either log observed demand or prepare guarded replies.
-- **Reply monitoring:** follow-up checks on previously engaged threads to catch homeowner responses like ‚Äúwho should I call?‚Äù or ‚Äúcan you send the number?‚Äù
+- **Reply monitoring:** follow-up checks on previously engaged threads to catch homeowner responses like "who should I call?" or "can you send the number?"
 - **Twilio voice calls:** inbound calls to general or vertical-specific FindALocalPro numbers.
 Calls are handled by Supabase Edge Functions, logged, optionally pinged to eLocal, and bridged when eligible.
 - **Twilio SMS:** inbound texts to tracking numbers are parsed for service and ZIP when possible, logged, auto-replied to, and can trigger callback flows.
 - **FindALocalPro/eLocal lead events:** service demand, ping responses, call status, billable-call status, and routing outcomes are stored for reporting.